 One-size-fits-all curriculum simply doesn’t work.
 At PACTT, we create a teaching program that uses a variety of research-based practices to meet the unique needs of each individual student.

-- PACTT’s curriculum includes: Functional Academics, tied to the Illinois State Standards and Common Core; Daily Living Skills; Social and Communication Skills; Pre-Vocational Skills and Vocational Training
+- PACTT’s curriculum includes: Functional Academics, tied to the Illinois State Standards and Common Core Essential Elements; Daily Living Skills; Social and Communication Skills; Pre-Vocational Skills and Vocational Training

 Students of all ages participate in regular community experiences - from stores and restaurants to cultural and recreation sites.
 In 2014-15, school classrooms visited more than 40 different community sites!

 Community experiences give students an opportunity to generalize skills across new people and environments.